huggingface/transformers/docs/source/en/model_doc/propainter.md

 ## Usage tips:

 - The model is used for both video inpainting and video outpainting.
 To switch between modes, you need to give a value in form of `tuple(h,w)` to `scale_hw` kwarg to the `ProPainterImageProcessor`.
 In the usage example, we have provided both ways to give video frames and masks whether their data is in form of .mp4 or .jpg or any other image/video extensions.

+This model was contributed by [ruffy369](https://huggingface.co/ruffy369).
+The original code can be found [here](https://github.com/sczhou/ProPainter).

 ## Usage example